brockwebb/diffuscent/README.md

 ## Acknowledgments

-- The FluidDyn project for their excellent fluid dynamics libraries
+- The FiPy team at NIST for their excellent finite volume PDE solver
-- The Streamlit team for their interactive app framework
+- The FluidDyn project for inspiration and reference implementations
-- Everyone who's ever been in an awkward social situation involving flatulence